 Amounts of funding available

-The grant will give you up to 100% of the cost of training for your employees, up to a limit of £2,250 for each course.
+The grant will give you up to 100% of the actual costs of externally-provided training for your employees, up to a limit of £1,500 for each employee on the course.

 It will also cover the cost of training you run internally, up to a limit of £250 for each employee on the course.